 Screw all these people – my newborn was hungry and I wasn’t about to deny him simply because some strangers might feel uncomfortable.
 What about my baby being uncomfortable?
 After all, isn’t it easier for them to look the other way than it is for me to ask my baby to not eat?
 Of course, it’s not like I ripped off my top or anything – I simply stopped worrying about holding the cover over him in the wind (It was June!) and pulled the loose fabric of my top up so I could still conceal the upper part of my breast.
 When the baby latched on, his head covered the rest, and we were both finally comfortable.
 I held him with one hand and was able to eat my brunch with the other.
 I breathed a sigh of relief as I thought to myself, “I can do this!”

 A mother always does the best she can for her child and for her family.
 And whether that’s breastfeeding, bottle-feeding, or a combination, the last thing she needs is to feel guilty about something she’s doing or not doing.
 Let’s end the breastfeeding in public controversy.
 As a society, we can be more supportive of moms in general and that especially includes breastfeeding in public.
+American culture should accept breastfeeding as a natural thing.
+It should be commonplace already.
 They say the more moms breastfeed in public, the less sensitive to it people will become – so get out there nursing moms!
 I, for one, applaud you!